knightworlds/Raydium-Volume-Bot/README.md

 - **Automated SOL Distribution**: Seamlessly distribute SOL to each new wallet, ensuring balanced trading across accounts.
 - **Endless Buy and Sell Cycles**: The bot continuously buys and sells assets, creating perpetual trading volume without manual intervention.
 - **Advanced Swapping with Jupiter V6**: Leverages the Jupiter V6 swap aggregator to execute efficient and optimized token swaps.
+- **Seamless Swapping with Meteora SDK**: Executes swaps using the advanced capabilities of Meteora DLMM and Dynamic SDK for optimal performance.
 - **Configurable Parameters**: Tailor buy amounts, trade intervals, distribution settings, and more to suit your specific trading strategy.

 ## Getting Started